Best Practices for Creating Presentations

 - Legible Fonts.
 Choose sans serif fonts (Aptos or Arial instead of Times, e.g.).
 Keep font size between 20-60pt.
 Titles are always the largest font on the slide.
 Avoid large blocks of italic or bold text.
 Use bold and italics for emphasis only.

-- Slides Titles.
+- Slide Titles.
 Slide titles are required for organization and navigation and should be unique.
-If a topic continues the next slide, repeat the title and indicate a continuation with “(cont.)”.
+If a topic continues onto the next slide, repeat the title and indicate a continuation with “(cont.)”.
 If your topic continues on several slides, replace "(cont.)" with the number of slides, like “(2 of 4)”.

 - Turn Off Autofit.
 Select "Do not Autofit" or change autocorrect settings so that the text doesn't resize.